 - Click Add new report.

-- Pick Explorer report.
+- Select the following report type: Explorer.
 We use this type because we need to create nested tables.

 - Name the report.